TheCaptain989/radarr-striptracks/README.md

 ### Setting Default Track
 Use the `--set-default-audio` and `--set-default-subs` options to choose which track appears first when the video is played.
 Only one audio and one subtitles track may be set as default.
 The language codes are the same colon (`:`) prepended ISO 639-2 language codes used with the `--audio` and `--subs` options.

 The first track of the specified language will have its default flag set and all other tracks (of any language) will have their default flag disabled.
-Multiple codes are evaluated in the order of precedence, with the first match being set as the default track.
+Multiple codes are evaluated left to right, with the first match being set as the default track.

 These options can also use the same modifiers (`f` and `d`) and optional name matching (`=`) that the regular track selection logic uses.
-(Though the `d` options doesn't make much sense here, since that's what you're setting.)
+(Though a `+d` modifier doesn't make much sense here, since that's what you're setting.)
 You could use this to set the default subtitles track to hearing impaired (SDH), for example.

 The setting of default track flags occurs after the track selection logic.